Sweetener (album): Marketing

+On August 8, three dates were announced for a series of promotional concerts in the United States, titled the Sweetener Sessions, in partnership with American Express.
+Prior to the album's release, Spencer Kornhaber of The Atlantic commented that the first three singles from the album "sparked with a sense of defiance and rattled mortality ... [a] trifecta of pseudo-spiritualism and sneaky innovation. [...]
+Grande's music and videos radiate [intoxicating, unworried confidence]".
 Grande also announced a world tour in support of the album and its successor Thank U, Next (2019).
-Titled the Sweetener World Tour, it began on March 18, 2019, and concluded on December 22, 2019.
-A concert film titled Ariana Grande: Excuse Me, I Love You, is based on the tour and was released on Netflix on December 21, 2020.
+Titled the Sweetener World Tour, it began on March 18, 2019, and concluded on December 22.
+A concert film, titled Ariana Grande: Excuse Me, I Love You, is based on the tour and was released on Netflix on December 21, 2020.